House Appropriations chair Terry England (HD 116)

 - Intragovernmental Coordination (2007)

-- England’s most recent disclosure listed him as an agribusinessman and farmer.
-The business, Homeport Farm Mart, closed in 2012 due to declining sales and competition from national chains.
+- President & CEO, Pete’s Enterprises Inc., restoration of antique farm equipment, consulting and farming.
+The company previously operated as Homeport Farm Mart, which closed in 2012 due to declining sales and competition from national chains.

 Business ownership interests